 Cellular Respiration Definition

-Cellular respiration is the process through which cells convert fuel into energy and nutrients.
-To create ATP and other forms of energy that they can use to power their life functions, cells require fuel and an electron acceptor which drives the chemical process of turning energy from that fuel into a useable form.
+Cellular respiration is the process through which cells convert sugars into energy.
+To create ATP and other forms of energy to power cellular reactions, cells require fuel and an electron acceptor which drives the chemical process of turning energy into a useable form.

 Eukaryotes, including all multicellular organisms and some single-celled organisms, use aerobic respiration to produce energy.
 Aerobic respiration uses oxygen – the most powerful electron acceptor available in nature.